-Coconut oil’s most powerful asset when it comes to hair care is that it helps restore protein loss significantly.
+When it comes to hair care, coconut oil’s most powerful asset is that it helps restore protein loss.

 Using coconut oil for your hair nourishes it and retains moisture on the inside of the hair shaft.
 This in turn strengthens the hair fibre, helps reduce hair loss and stimulates new hair growth.

 Antimicrobial properties keep the scalp healthy and protect it from itching and infections.
 Applying coconut oil on your scalp helps prevent dry skin build-up, which can eventually cause dandruff.

 This versatile oil is also a very powerful natural head lice treatment, especially when used with apple cider vinegar.